Packaging for eCommerce | Unboxing what you need to know

 1. Box packaging

-The most commonly used packaging type retailers use, the good old classic box packaging, is understandably a favourite option.
-Considering their sturdiness, durability, and recyclable nature, it’s no surprise that boxes reign supreme for most product types.
+The most commonly used packaging type by retailers, the good old classic box packaging, is understandably a favourite option.
+Considering their sturdiness, durability, and recyclable nature, it’s no surprise that eCommerce packaging boxes reign supreme for most product types.

-If you’re thinking about the use of knowing the ins and outs of boxes, remember they’re considerably cost-effective above all else.
+If you’re thinking about knowing the ins and outs of eCommerce boxes, remember they’re considerably cost-effective above all else.
 Let’s take a closer look at your boxing choices:

-- Rigid Boxes – These are sometimes called ‘set-up boxes’ with a fair level of sturdiness and a low likelihood of collapse.
+• Rigid Boxes – These are sometimes called “set-up boxes” with a fair level of sturdiness and a low likelihood of collapse.
 These are ideal options for high-end products, especially where the customer’s perceived value is high.
-You can also consider using rigid boxes when you need to ship or package a heavy item needing extra support.
+You can also consider using rigid boxes when you need to ship or package a heavy item that needs extra support.

-- Corrugated Boxes – Aside from this naming convention, you might recognize boxes of this type as either corrugated board boxes, fiberboard, or combined board boxes.
+• Corrugated Boxes – Aside from this naming convention, you might recognise boxes of this type as either corrugated board boxes, fiberboard, or combined board boxes.
 These are typical brown cardboard boxes, but their design makes them distinct.
-Three-layered, with two flat outer layers and one waved layer, corrugated boxes comprise the vast majority of shipping boxes.
+Three-layered, with two flat outer layers and one waved layer, corrugated boxes make up the majority of shipping boxes.

-- Double Wall Boxes – Considered quite similar to corrugated boxes, these feature a double layer of corrugated walls.
+• Double Wall Boxes – Considered quite similar to corrugated boxes, these feature a double layer of corrugated walls.
 This means your product never touches the bottom or sides of the box itself.
-Their increased rigidity and durability make them popular for eCommerce packaging, as courier and delivery services report a preference for their use.
+Their increased rigidity and durability make them popular for eCommerce packaging, as couriers and delivery services prefer their use.

 Of course, this isn’t an extensive list of box packaging.
 Other varieties include:

-Next, you have padded mailers that are ideally used for packing products needing moderate protection.
-You’ll find these often called padded envelopes or cushioned mailers.
+Next, you have padded mailers, which are ideally used for packing products that need moderate protection.
+These are often called “padded envelopes” or “cushioned mailers.”
 Their construction consists of thick paper of varying types lined with protective padding along the interior.

 Usually, these are not large in size, and you’d consider them if you’re shipping small or flat items that aren’t overly fragile.
 Opt for padded mailers if you’re selling or shipping any of the following products:

-Note: An advantage of padded mailers is that you can include extra protection in the form of recyclable paper or bubble wrap placed on the inside, which impacts your packaging sustainability.
+Note: An advantage of using padded mailers is that you can include extra protection in the form of recyclable paper or bubble wrap placed on the inside.
+This impacts packaging sustainability.

-Unlike other packaging types, these only provide a simple amount of protection against things like scratches, any smudging, or visual blemishes.
-In years gone by, paper mailers were the prime choice in this category, but plastic bagging has taken over thanks to its ultra-lightweight, tear-resistant, and waterproof properties.
+Unlike other packaging types, plastic bags only provide a limited amount of protection against scratches, smudging, and visual blemishes.
+In years past, paper mailers were the prime choice in this category, but plastic bagging has taken over thanks to its ultra-lightweight, tear-resistant, and waterproof properties.

 However, plastic is not ideal for environment-friendly packaging, and new innovations such as kraft paper and compostable mailers have emerged as alternatives.